Big Oil will fight against energy transformation. How do we fight back?

 Legal Challenges to Oregon & California Vehicle Fuel Carbon-Intensity Standards Close to the End of the Line, Clearing Path Forward to Transformative Reductions in Greenhouse Gas Emissions from Transportation Sector

+In this post, we continue our discussion of California’s Low-Carbon Fuel Standard (LCFS), which we introduced in our post on October 4, 2018.
+This is third in that series.
 This past Monday, the U.S. Supreme Court denied review of a federal appeals court decision upholding the legality of Oregon’s Clean Fuels Program.
-That decision finally frees Oregon’s program from uncertainty from what was seen as a significant legal challenge.
-The program, modeled after the similar California Low Carbon Fuel Standard developed by the California …CONTINUE READING
+That decision finally frees …CONTINUE READING

 Second in a Series About California’s Low Carbon Fuel Standard Program